 No authorisation will be given for holidays during term time.
 The Head Teacher does, however, have discretionary powers to grant leave of absence in exceptional circumstances.
-Unauthorised absences of 5 or more consecutive days may result in a fixed penalty notice issued by Bexley Council.

 Leave of absence requested for educational reasons will be granted e.g. music exams.